deislabs/gnarly/README.md

 Example: `docker build .` will be changed to `docker buildx build .`.
 The `buildx` subcommand is injected immediately before the `build` argument, so it should account for any flags before it.

+You can specify `DOCKERFILE_MOD_META_PATH` to automatically set the `--metadata-file` option on `docker buildx build`.
+If the command line already has this flag and the env var option is set, files will be written to both places.

 One other thing it does is allow you to pass through a custom Dockerfile parser via the `BUILDKIT_SYNTAX` environment variable.
 This is neccessary when the Dockerfile (or the version of buildkit being used) is older and does not support [named build contexts](https://www.docker.com/blog/dockerfiles-now-support-multiple-build-contexts/), which are only supported from version 1.4 of the Dockerfile parser.